sockeqwe/website-old/_posts/2015-05-09-mosby-playbook.md

 ![Inbox-States](/images/mosby/login-eventbus.jpg)

   - **EventBus for UI Events:** Another use case is to use the EventBus in your UI or to communicate between Fragments and Activities.
-The official [docs recommandation](http://developer.android.com/training/basics/fragments/communicating.html) to do a communicate between fragments and the host activity is to define a listener interface and cast the Activity in fragments `onAttach()` method to the listener:
+The official [docs recommandation](http://developer.android.com/training/basics/fragments/communicating.html) to implement communication between fragments and the host activity is to define a listener interface and cast the Activity in fragments `onAttach()` method to the listener:

  {% highlight java %}
   @Override